 The new Education Inspection Framework and accompanying Early Years Inspection Handbook (DfE, 2019) makes it very clear that inspectors must not ask for any documentation that is not an EYFS requirement.
 This means that inspectors should not ask to see learning journals or similar records.

-Settings should not be producing learning journals just for Ofsted, however.
+Settings should never be producing learning journals just for Ofsted, however.
 If they choose to use them it must be because they benefit the child and the setting in their care for the child.
-If a practitioner feels that showing a learning journal to an inspector will be helpful, perhaps to illustrate a particular point about a child, then the inspector should look at it and accept it as supporting evidence.
+If a practitioner feels that showing a learning journal to an inspector will be helpful, perhaps to illustrate a particular point about a child’s progress, then the inspector can be asked to look at it and accept it as supporting evidence.

 I care for a child whose mum contacted me during lockdown to say that her child had been reading her daily diaries and learning journal instead of a bedtime story each night.
 THAT is one of the reasons why I continue to produce learning journals.
 I love to see the joy on a child’s face when they look back through their journal and see a photograph of themselves, hearing the joyful animation in their voice when recounting the memory this has triggered.
 Children enjoy contributing, asking to add photos of their drawings or constructions.
 They really take ownership of their journals, eager to share these with their parents, who in turn are able to see that their child is happy, engaged and progressing.